HermanL02/WarwickUniversity-Notes/202309/Essay.md

 However, there are some limitations in this research.
 It does not have a coverage of TLS 1.3 protocol, such as different cryptography algorithms, signatures schemes and Diffie-Hellman groups and authenticated encryption schemes.
 It cannot determine the security during the negotiation process and also does not consider the re-use of different algorithms combinations.

-By comparing the above two documents, it provides a more theoretical and
+By comparing the above two documents, the second one provides a more theoretical and the first one provides a more practical view of TLS 1.3.